 That depends on several factors, beginning with where you’re coming from.
 If a hospital patient is transferring directly to the Schenectady Center, the hospital’s discharge planner will work with our admissions counselors to expedite the move.
 Usually within a matter of days we can accept the resident.
 If you are planning to join us from home, or from out of state, our admissions counselor will work directly with you to manage the admissions process.
 That begins with a state required assessment called a Patient Review Instrument (PRI) which is valid for 90 days from the time it is issued.
 Once the PRI and application are approved, admissions are usually accomplished within 24-48 hours.

 No. Every resident is unique and their individual care plans proceed according to their condition, needs and goals.
 Residents undergoing rehabilitation at any of our facilities stay only as long as it takes them to regain their full independence.

 This is a document that is required in New York State for all admissions to a skilled nursing or rehabilitation facility.
 The law requires that it be completed by a registered nurse assessor and the document tells us exactly what the potential resident’s needs and abilities are.
 If you don’t have a valid PRI yet and need assistance, our admissions counselor can provide you with a list of qualified nurse assessors.

 The number of residents at Schenectady Center changes frequently, since we regularly release short term rehabilitation residents who have completed their therapy.
 However, due to our reputation, and the excellence of our facility we may be at full capacity when you apply.
 In those instances, there could be a brief wait for admittance.
 Submitting your application as early as possible is the best way to ensure that we will have a bed available for you in the desired date.

-Additionally, we would be happy to accommodate your nursing home needs by welcoming you into another one of our facilities located near Schenectady Center and work on transferring you to Slate Valley Center as soon as an available spot opens up.
+Additionally, we would be happy to accommodate your nursing home needs by welcoming you into another one of our facilities located near Schenectady Center and work on transferring you to Schenectady Center as soon as an available spot opens up.